ericsonga/APCSAReview/_sources/OOBasics/TrioScore1.rst

    Should the student earn 1 point for returning the calculated price in ``getPrice``?

 .. fillintheblank:: qtrio1_total

-    .. blank:: trio1_total
-        :correct: ^8$
-        :feedback1: ('.*','Subtract 1 point for each no response from the 9 possible points')

    What should the total score be for this student response (out of 9 points)?
 Enter it as a number (like 3).

+   -    :^8$: Correct.
+This solution lost one point :.*: Subtract 1 point for each no response from the 9 possible points